 Water, plumbing and bathroom fittings

 Repair category 1

-Notes Bathroom fittings are of an older style however appear serviceable.
+Notes Surface cracking was noted within the wash hand basin in the en-suite bathroom however sanitary fittings appear serviceable.
 Surround seals, tiling and finishes should be checked and maintained watertight.
 We were unable to view concealed areas below sanitary fittings and cannot confirm they are free from damp or other defects.